Minimum gas mass accreted by spinning intermediate-mass black holes in stellar clusters: Distribution of accreted gas mass

 \subsection{Likelihood function}

 Our forward model is a stochastic map of the form

-The stochasticity in this map arises from three latent random processes: \begin{itemize} \item The seed value $M_i$ is drawn from the initial BH mass spectrum. \item Spin directions are sampled isotropically, which induces randomness in the spin evolution during the hierarchical growth phase. \item The orbiting gas can be either prograde or retrograde; we assume probabilities of either $p_{\rm prog}=0.5$ or $p_{\rm prog}=0.8$ in favor of the former. \end{itemize} We assume a Gaussian likelihood function
+The stochasticity in this map arises from three latent random processes: \begin{enumerate}[label=(\roman*)] \item The seed value $M_i$ is drawn from the initial BH mass spectrum. \item Spin directions are sampled isotropically, which induces randomness in the spin evolution during the hierarchical growth phase. \item The orbiting gas can be either prograde or retrograde; we assume probabilities of either $p_{\rm prog}=0.5$ or $p_{\rm prog}=0.8$ in favor of the former. \end{enumerate} We assume a Gaussian likelihood function

 where $\det$ denotes the determinant.
 We assume a diagonal covariance matrix ${\Sigma}={\rm diag}[\delta M_{f}^2, \delta\chi_{f}^2]$, ignoring correlations.
 This is a simplification: measurements of IMBH masses and spins may be correlated or anticorrelated as predicted, for example, by the so-called orbital hang-up effect in BH binary dynamics~\cite{Campanelli:2006uy}.
 Our fiducial choice for the relative errors is $\delta M_{f}/M_{f}=\delta \chi_{f} / \chi_{f}=1\%$, but we also consider a more conservative value of $10\%$.
 We choose a flat prior $\pi(X)$ in the range $[0,M_{f} + 10 \times \delta M_{f}]$ for both $\Delta M_{\rm mer}$ and $\Delta M_{\rm acc}$.
 Finally, we sample the natural logarithm of the posterior $\ln p(X | Y) \propto \ln L(Y | X) + \ln\pi(X)$ and we explore the parameter space with the \textsc{emcee} package~\cite{2013PASP..125..306F}.
 In Appendix~\ref{app:MCMC_diagnostics} we report some MCMC diagnostics of our runs.